hilton/hilton.github.com/blog/_posts/2021-12-07-csv-delimiters.md

 6. [Excel’s broken CSV](csv-excel)

 Comma-separated values (CSV) files appear in many kinds of software.
-So do problems with CSV files.
+So do _problems_ with CSV files.
 Despite decades of popularity as the most popular tabular data format, anyone who uses CSV has to deal with numerous problems.
-Its delimiters cause the most obvious problem with CSV.
-În practice, _C_ doesn’t always stand for _comma_.
+Its delimiters cause the most obvious problem with CSV: in practice, the _C_ doesn’t always stand for _comma_.

 ## Separator anxiety